Important Classes of Morphisms and the Relative Cotangent Sequence in Tangent Categories: Horizontal Descent

-In the literature it is frequent practice to study and work with the condition that the differential bundle map $q:E \to Y$ (or more generally any map $g:Z \to Y$ in $\Cscr$) admits arbitrary pullbacks which are preserved by all powers of the tangent functor.
+In the literature it is frequent practice to study and work with the condition that the differential bundle projection $q:E \to Y$ (or more generally any map $g:Z \to Y$ in $\Cscr$) admits arbitrary pullbacks which are preserved by all powers of the tangent bundle functor.
 These maps are called \emph{tangent display morphisms}, see \cite[Section 4.2]{GeoffRobinBundle} for the original introduction of display morphisms into tangent category theory, \cite[Section 5.9, Paragraph 3]{JonathanThesis} for a more explicit incarnation of transverse display systems, and both \cite[Definition 6]{BenVectorBundles} and \cite[Definition 2.1]{GeoffMarcelloTSubmersionPaper} for the more modern framework of tangent display morphisms\footnote{A historical note for the interested: the core concept of being a display class of morphisms in a category is taken from \cite[Section 8.3]{TaylorPracticalFoudnations} in which Taylor introduced display classes of morphisms for use with regards to fibrations.
 These maps were set in the tangent-categorical framework by Cockett and Cruttwell in \cite{GeoffRobinBundle} by way of what are there called transverse display systems.
 These were later rephrased as transverse displayed tangent categories in \cite{JonathanThesis} and then finally to tangent display systems in \cite{BenVectorBundles}.
 A recent in-depth study of tangent display systems may be found in \cite{GeoffMarcelloTSubmersionPaper}.}.
 In this paper we are content to work with a weaker property that is sufficient for our purposes.

 \begin{definition}[{\cite[Lemma 2.7]{GeoffRobinDiffStruct}; cf.\@ also \cite[Definition 15]{GeoffJSReverse}}] Let $\Cscr$ be a tangent category and let $f:X \to Y$ be a morphism in $\Cscr$.
-If $q:E \to Y$ is a differential bundle, we say that $f$ is \emph{$q$-carrable} if for every $m, n \in \N$ the pullback of $n$ copies of $q$ along $f$ exists and each of the functors $T^m$ preserve these pullbacks.
+If $q:E \to Y$ is a differential bundle, we say that $f$ is \emph{$q$-carrable} if for every $n \in \N$ the pullback of $n$ copies of $q$ along $f$ exists and is a $T$-pullback.
 Moreover, if $f$ is $q$-carrable for all differential bundles $q$, we say that $f$ is \emph{$DB$-carrable} and that $\Cscr$ is \emph{$DB$-carrable} if every morphism is $DB$-carrable. \end{definition}